 By relinquishing our pursuit to be extraordinary, we’ll be able to gracefully accept reality and give ourselves a better shot at experiencing fulfillment.

 Author, Caroline Myss, says that the road to spiritual maturity must begin with the process of ‘humbling up’ and accepting our ordinariness in the natural world.
 We need to respect that, just like other creatures on the planet, we are subject to the physical forces and cosmic laws that govern our eco-system.
 Resisting the natural order will only bring suffering.

 However, embracing our ordinary nature doesn’t mean that we should dim our light, play down our strengths and lower our standards.
 We must continue to dream big and work hard, but we should do it on a solid foundation of self-awareness, that’s based on reality.
 Our desires for worldly achievement should be backed by honorable intentions.

 2. Cultivate meaning and purpose: When you’ve figured out the why of your life’s journey, your path will seem a lot more meaningful.
 Every action step that you take, from caring for your loved ones to tackling job tasks, will be infused with purpose.
 You’ll realize that your life is actually bursting with meaning, only if you notice it and connect it to your values and your personal story.
-Get in touch with the subtle aspects of your soul essence that bring you a sense of meaning, by practicing activities that feel purposeful.
+Create a sense of meaning, by practicing activities that feel purposeful.

-It’s quite ironic that as you grow to accept your ordinariness, you’ll find it easier to express your extraordinariness.
-That’s because when you eradicate the blocks caused by your insecurities and fear, you’ll have clear access to tap into your potential.
+As you grow to accept your ordinariness, you’ll find it easier to express your extraordinariness.
+That’s because when you get rid of the blocks caused by your insecurities and fear that fuel your desire for importance, you’ll have clear access to tap into your potential.

 All my best on your journey,